Bills Have Mishandled Sammy Watkins and Can't Escape Embarrassment in 2017

 |Source: Pro Football Reference

-Listed there are the top first-round wide receivers selected in the 2014 draft, with the Carolina Panthers' Kelvin Benjamin excluded because he missed the 2015 season through an ACL tear.
+Listed there are the top first-round wide receivers selected in the 2014 draft, with the Carolina Panthers' Kelvin Benjamin excluded because he missed the 2015 season due to an ACL tear.

 As always, the New York Giants' Odell Beckham Jr. occupies his own tier.
 But staying right in step with the Tampa Bay Buccaneers' Mike Evans is impressive, especially when Watkins recorded only 147 receiving yards over the first seven games of 2015.